 The Chinese government’s move to devalue the Yuan to make its state-run economy more competitive, and the strengthening US dollar — have made bitcoin even more interesting to Chinese speculators.

 Moreover, bitcoin has become a popular and proven means of circumventing the capital controls imposed by the authorities.
 If you want to move money out of China, there are various options – and bitcoin is one of them.
-No wonder it has seen increased demand as wealthy Chinese seek to store value in assets and currencies other than Yuan.
+No wonder it has seen increased demand as wealthy Chinese seek to store value in assets and foreign currencies.

 China also forms a large piece of the global economic puzzle.
 What happens in the next year will shape the rest of the world.
 How much further their economy will slow; the problems of China’s vast and opaque shadow banking sector; their interaction with the US and the Trump presidency, which is notably more hostile towards Chinese imports and labor than the previous administration.

 Later this year will see the 19th National Congress of the Communist Party of China.
-New leadership will be elected, including five out of the seven members of the Politburo Standing Committee – the highest decision-making body in the country.
+New leadership will be elected; including five out of the seven members of the Politburo Standing Committee.
 This is closely watched due to the significant scope for uncertainty and its economic impacts as potential candidates jockey for power.

 Bitcoin offers something here for the scared Chinese middle classes.
 In fact, any form of uncertainty increasingly favors bitcoin as a ‘safe haven’ asset, either as a means of moving money across borders, or as a means of protecting it from bail-ins and erosion by inflation.